Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Past, present and future research directions

 The \textit{T/S Dependency} in 2025 shows an evolution beyond the classical \textit{Temporal}-only or \textit{Sequential T$\rightarrow$S} paradigms.
 Recent architectures increasingly emphasize explicit and bidirectional modeling of temporal and spatial interactions.
 For instance, MSTGAD (MTSAD based on multiple spatiotemporal Graph convolution) introduces DTW-based spatio-temporal graphs, aligning temporal similarity with dynamic spatial adjacency to enhance relational reasoning \citep{MSTGAD}, while HiGraph (Hierarchical Graph) captures hierarchical dependencies across intra- and inter-series levels, merging local and global context in a unified graph hierarchy \citep{HiGraph}.
 Similarly, HYMAN (HYbrid Memory and Attention Network) explicitly separates local temporal attention from global memory aggregation \citep{HYMAN}.
-Collectively, these designs reinforce the emergence of \textit{Nested}, \textit{Parallel} and hybrid dependency categories, marking a shift toward architectures that treat temporal and spatial structures as co-evolving rather than just sequentially coupled.
+Collectively, these designs reinforce the emergence of \textit{Nested}, \textit{Parallel} and hybrid dependency categories, marking a shift toward architectures that treat temporal and spatial structures as co-evolving rather than just sequentially coupled, allowing the detection of anomalies that span both time and variable relationships that would otherwise be missed.
 Finally, 2025 research demonstrates clear progress toward \textit{Spatio-Temporal} feature extraction modules.
 Examples include the VGATSL (Variational Graph ATtention networks with Self-supervised Learning) that couples variational graph neural networks with self-supervised objectives \citep{VGATSL} and the MemMambaAD, which adopts a state-space model with adaptive memory dynamics \citep{MemMambaAD}.
+This suggests that explicitly encoding spatio-temporal features before anomaly estimation may lead to better representations of normal behavior, making anomalies easier to detect than when these representations are learned implicitly by the MTSAD model.